sanjib-sen/WebLaTex/README.md

     "extensions": [..,"ms-vsliveshare.vsliveshare"]
     ```

-- Other configuration (e.g. PDF Generation Delay, Auto Saving etc.) can be modified in `./.devcontainer/devcontainer.json`.
+- Other configurations (e.g. PDF Generation Delay, Auto Saving etc.) can be modified in `./.devcontainer/devcontainer.json`.
 Check the [Wiki](https://github.com/James-Yu/LaTeX-Workshop/wiki)

 ## More Features and Configurations